 2. Business Agility Increases

 As for performing a business operation, the organization needs to face market competition and maintain its image in the market.
-By using the integration architecture the customer base and organization name increases and help to earn more profit by the organization.
-By using this type of architecture investment amount can be reduced, the risk is very low and time is taken for business activity also become reduce.
+By using the integration architecture, the customer base and organization name increases and help to earn more profit by the organization.
+Using this type of architecture, the investment amount can be reduced, the risk is very low, and time is taken for business activity also becomes reduced.

 3. Helps to Scale

-This is widely used by the organization that deals with huge chunks of data.
+The organization widely uses this that deals with huge chunks of data.
 The data management by quite easy compared to other architectures.
-The architecture is designed for complete system that include data flow path and by using the integration architecture for designing the data flow management can be done easily.
+The architecture is designed for a complete system that includes a data flow path, and by using the integration architecture for designing the data flow management can be done easily.

 4. Increase the Chance to Earn More Profit

-As they help to reduce the liability, increase in agility and helps to scale the business, the other benefit of using integration architecture increases the change of return made on the investment in the business.
-As the business operations become simpler by using this architecture it helps to earn more profit for them that helps the organization to grow its business.
+As they help reduce the liability, increase agility, and scale the business, the other benefit of using integration architecture increases the change of return made on the business’s investment.
+As the business operations become simpler by using this architecture, it helps to earn more profit for them that helps the organization to grow its business.

 This is a guide to Integration Architecture.
 Here we discuss an introduction to Integration Architecture along with the block diagram, component and benefits.
 You can also go through our other related articles to learn more –